-Pursuant to Superior Court Civil Rule (CR) 45(c)(3)(A), Matthew Clucas, Kitsap County Court Commissioner, by and through his attorney, Lael K. Carlson, hereby moves to quash a subpoena issued by Petitioner Heather Wood.
-A copy of the subpoena is attached hereto as Exhibit A. The subpoena issued to Mr. Clucas must be quashed as Mr. Clucas, as a Court Commissioner, is subject to judicial immunity, and the subpoena fails to comply with the requirements set forth in CR 45(a)(1).
+Pursuant to Superior Court Civil Rule (CR) 45(c)(3)(A), Kathy Lougheed, Kitsap County Superior Court employee, by and through her attorney, Lael K. Carlson, hereby moves to quash a subpoena issued by Petitioner Heather Wood.
+A copy of the subpoena is attached hereto as Exhibit A. The subpoena issued to Ms. Lougheed must be quashed as it fails to comply with the requirements set forth in CR 45(a)(1) and is unduly burdensome on Ms. Lougheed and the Superior Court.